E-ISSN:2583-2468

 Applying Newton's second law to the motor, we obtain the dynamic equation of the motor:

-Equations Error!
-Reference source not found. and Error!
-Reference source not found. form the basis for designing the position, speed, and current controllers in the following section.
+Equations and form the basis for designing the position, speed, and current controllers in the following section.

 The plant for each controller is considered to be an integrator; therefore, a PI controller can be chosen with the following form: